 Since the end of the Second World War and the creation of IAUPL, the role that the organisation set for itself has been to facilitate exchanges between university teachers at an international level.
 Thus, IAUPL organises on a regular basis round tables, symposiums and meetings which aim, on the one hand, at enabling teachers to meet and exchange about their practises, their methods and their working conditions, but, on the other hand, at fostering the debate on the role of universities within the societies of these countries and in so doing at enabling key actors in higher education to improve their academic system.
 These capacities of witness and academic actor were the reasons why UNESCO proposed to set up a partnership with IAUPL.

 IAUPL organised, the First International Seminar on the status of university teachers, in Vienna on the borders of Eastern Europe in September 1965.
 In the context of the time, the question was particularly sensitive.

 In May 1982, in Sienna, the different and successive studies conducted by IAUPL and the regular meetings it fostered gave birth to the “declaration of rights and duties inherent in academic freedom”.

 1979 – 1992: Studies on the evolution of the status of university professors and lecturers.
 In 1989, IAUPL helped creating the UNESCO/NGO Collective Consultation on Higher Education.

-In 1998, IAUPL participated in the World Conference on Higher Education.
+In 1998 and 2022, IAUPL participated in the World Conference on Higher Education.

 Likewise, between 1979 and 2000, IAUPL organised a number of round tables and discussion seminars on the evolution of the status of university teachers.
 The end of the Cold War and the Fall of the Berlin Wall and, as a consequence, of the communist bloc, gave IAUPL the opportunity to open out to Eastern European countries.